dandi/dandi-archive/doc/design/scheduled-tasks.md

 We need a way to run this task only once per batch of uploads.

 ## Proposal
-Instead of adding a new task to the queue whenever something needs to be done, we use a scheduled job that runs the task only when necessary.
+Instead of adding a new task to the queue to calculate `assetsSummary`, we use a scheduled job that runs the task only when necessary.

-Since `assetsSummary` calculation and dandiset metadata validation both need to be triggered in the same circumstances, we'll consider them together.
+Since `assetsSummary` only needs to be recalculated when an asset is added, removed, or modified, we don't want it to recompute whenever the Version is modified, as it is now.

 #### Request thread
-Whenever a Version is modified, a flag `needs_recomputing` is set on the Version indicating that it has been modified (instead of queueing a task as it does now):
+Whenever an asset is added (`POST`), removed (`DELETE`), or modified (`PUT`), a flag `needs_recomputing` is set on the Version indicating that it needs to be recomputed (instead of queueing a task as it does now):
 ```
-  # Things that modify the version, necessitating a validation/assetsSummary computation
-  ...
   # validate_version_metadata.delay(version.id)
   version.needs_recomputing = True
 ```